-Conservation measures 1-4 (in italics) must be applied.
-This requires the use of Table 22 below on pages 146 to determine which silvicultural methods are allowable.
+- Overview: Conservation measures 1-4 (in italics) must be applied.
+This requires the use of Table 25 to determine which silvicultural methods are allowable.
 The use of conservation measures 5-7 is voluntary and encouraged whenever possible.
 Additional silvicultural options are possible if forest restoration is part of the overall forest management plan.
-Examples of forest restoration which provide benefits to FIDS are shown on page 147.

-- 1. Use Table 22 to determine which silvicultural methods are allowable.
+Examples of forest restoration which provide benefits to FIDS are shown in Section 18.1.4. - 1) Use Table 25 to determine which silvicultural methods are allowable.
 To use this table, measure the following: (a) total forest tract size, (b) percent forest cover within 3 miles of the proposed timber harvest area, and (c) riparian forest width.
 For each of the riparian forest width categories, the length of riparian forest must extend for a distance of at least 1,000 feet.
 For example, a riparian forest determined to be > 1,000 feet wide must be this wide for a distance of at least 1,000 feet.
-This distance should be measured as the length of unbroken forest, measured as a straight line, along the mean high tide line and nontidal perennial streams and rivers. - 2.
-New permanent forest openings are not permitted. - 3.
-Conversion of riparian hardwood or mixed hardwood-pine forest to loblolly pine forest (i.e., forests in which loblolly pine comprises 60% or more of the total basal area) is not permitted. - 4.
-Plan timber harvests in such a way that maximizes the amount of contiguous forest that is pole-stage or older. - 5.
-Encourage the retention of snags in timber harvest areas.
+This distance should be measured as the length of unbroken forest, measured as a straight line, along the mean high tide line and nontidal perennial streams and rivers. - 2) New permanent forest openings are not permitted. - 3) Conversion of riparian hardwood or mixed hardwood-pine forest to loblolly pine forest (i.e., forests in which loblolly pine comprises 60% or more of the total basal area) is not permitted. - 4) Plan timber harvests in such a way that maximizes the amount of contiguous forest that is polestage or older. - 5) Encourage the retention of snags in timber harvest areas.
 Select the largest snags available and, where possible, arrange in groups of 3 or more.
-The recommended density and size of snags is ≥ 8 snags per acre that are 8 inches or more in dbh. - 6.
-Encourage the retention of dead and downed woody debris on the forest floor. - 7.
-Encourage timing of timber harvesting to occur outside the period of April 1-July 31, the breeding season for most FIDS.
-Table 22.
-Silvicultural methods allowable in riparian forests
+The recommended density and size of snags is \geq 8 snags per acre that are 8 inches or more in dbh. - 6) Encourage the retention of dead and downed woody debris on the forest floor. - 7) Encourage timing of timber harvesting to occur outside the period of April 1-July 31, the breeding season for most FIDS.

-Table 22: Silvicultural methods allowable in riparian forests
+Table 25: Silvicultural methods allowable in riparian forests